adamjakab/BeetsPluginGoingRunning/README.md

 ### Advanced queries
-When it comes to handling queries, this plugin introduces two major differences with respect to the beets core you need to be aware of.
+When it comes to handling queries, this plugin introduces some major differences with respect to the beets core you need to be aware of.

-**Recurring fields extend the selections:** You might define different flavours in which some of the same fields are defined, like the `genre` field in the `rocker` and the `metallic` flavours above.
+#### Recurring fields extend the selections
+You might define different flavours in which some of the same fields are defined, like the `genre` field in the `rocker` and the `metallic` flavours above.
 You can define a training that makes use of those flavours and optionally adding the same field through a direct query section, like this:

 ```yaml
 goingrunning: